fastapi/fastapi/typing_doc.md

 The parameter received by `doc()` currently named `documentation` could instead be named also `doc`, but it would make it more ambiguous in discussions to distinguish when talking about the function and the parameter, although it would simplify the amount of terms, but as these terms refer to different things closely related, it could make sense to have different names.

-The parameter received by `doc()` currently named `documentation` could instead be named `value`, but the word "documentation" might convey better the meaning.
+The parameter received by `doc()` currently named `documentation` could instead be named `value`, but the word "documentation" might convey the meaning better.

 The parameter received by `doc()` currently named `documentation` could be a position-only parameter, in which case the name wouldn't matter much.
 But then there wouldn't be a way to make it match with the `DocInfo` attribute.